 At Ridley, we respect human rights as fundamental to our business and the communities in which we operate.
-Within our sphere of influence, we seek to put in place processes to support Sustainable Development Goal (SDG) 8.7 to work towards global eradication of forced labour, modern slavery and human trafficking.
+Within our sphere of influence, we seek to put in place processes to support Sustainable Development Goal (SDG) 8.7 "promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all."
 This means seeking to protect against all forms of modern-day slavery including human trafficking, forced labour and child labour both within our organisation and as part of our supply chain.